 That all sounds good -- practical, wise, buttoned-down, religious.
 Except that in detail, it isn't quite true, at least not in the way it seems to be.
 (Not all of the points that follow apply to all cessationists, but each part applies to a different set of cessationist arguments, and thus are intended to add up.)

 Where did the idea that wonders ceased with the apostles come from?
-Part of it came when it was noticed that wonders were noticeably reduced within a generation after the last living apostle.
-(It may be that they just simply took place more quietly -- but that's for another argument.)
+One step was when people noticed that wonders were sharply reduced within a generation after the last living apostle.
+(It may be that they just took place more quietly -- but that's for another argument.)
 Yet that by itself is not enough; we must ask, "What does Scripture say about it?"
-So the other part of it came from an interpretation of Ephesians 2:19b-20 (NRSV) : "you are citizens with the saints and also members of the household of God, built upon the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone."
-The problem with that is that the subject matter in this Ephesians passage is not wonders or gifts or exorcisms or signs.
-It is about the gathered believers as the Body of Christ -- that is, the church itself.
+The next step was an interpretation of Ephesians 2:19b-20: "you are citizens with the saints and also members of the household of God, built upon the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone."
+The problem with this is that the passage is not at all about wonders or gifts or exorcisms or signs.
+It is about the gathered believers as the community of Christ -- that is, the church itself.
 And while it gives a special role to "apostles and prophets", what is it that makes them stand out most?
-It is that they are the most direct witness to God: the apostles, who were trained by Jesus, and the prophets, to whom God spoke.
-They are witnesses to the One who is special, the One in whom, according to v.
+It is that they are the most direct witness to God: the apostles, whom Jesus trained, and the prophets, to whom the Spirit spoke.
+They are the witnesses to the One who is special, the One in whom, according to v.
 21, "the whole structure is joined together".
-Thus, if there are wonders, they are for and from Christ, who is with His followers today no less than He was then.
-The church didn't cease after the apostles, so why would this passage infer that wonders ceased with them?
+If there are wonders, then or now, they are for and from Christ, who is with His followers today no less than He was then.
+The church didn't cease after the apostles, so why would we infer that wonders ceased with them?
 The important question then is, if Christ is still with us, are we still with Christ?

 Most Christians think of the apostolic era as being so different from ours.
 They were living 2000 years ago, in their culture, in their lifetime, and so did Jesus.
 Technology was simple.
 Travel and communications were slow.
-But their worries, concerns, enjoyments, desires, questions and cynicisms were actually much like what we have today, just in a different mix.
-They needed the power of Christ's victory, and the comforts and gifts of the Spirit, to face up to the challenge.
+But their worries, joys, concerns, desires, questions and cynicisms were much like we have today.
+It's just that the mix was different.
+They needed the power of Christ's victory, God's comforts, and power from the Spirit, to face up to the challenge.
 And God gave it to them.

-Today, in the Western world, the (grand-) sons and daughters of strong believers make up a majority that says it is 'spiritual but not religious'.
+Today, in the Western world, a majority of folks say they are 'spiritual but not religious'.
+Most of them are the children and grandchildren of strong believers.
 A vague belief or interest in Jesus still exists among them, but He is not the Savior to them.
-They certainly don't believe in 'church', or 'doctrine', and they don't treat the primary sources we have about Jesus, the four gospels, as being accurate or helpful.
-In a sense, they're immunized against the very things their grandparents held dear and built their lives upon.
-Acts of power may prove to be important for breaking through, especially when done at the level today's people understand best -- to only one or a few, away from view of others, without the hype they so rightly distrust.
-We need the power, the comfort, the direction, and the signs from the Spirit today no less (and possibly more) than they did 2000 years ago.
+They don't believe in 'church', or 'doctrine'.
+They don't treat the four gospels, the primary sources we have about Jesus, as being accurate or helpful.
+They're immunized against the core things their grandparents held dear, upon which they built their lives.
+It could be that acts of power are crucial for breaking through to them.
+Especially important are signs of God's power that happen to only one or a few, away from view of others, without the hype they distrust.
+We need the power, the comfort, the direction, and the signs from the Spirit today no less than they did 2000 years ago.
 God gives them now too, occasionally in a mind-blowing way.
 But will we bother to read the signs?

-Then, there are those who think that the spectacular gifts are only for the true spiritual masters, that they come through a special relationship with God that is beyond the realm of ordinary Christians.
-But in his letters to the Corinthians, Paul was writing to a divided, muttering body of people who still had a long way to go with their belief.
-Yet they had tongues and prophecy, and other extraordinary and ordinary signs and gifts.
-Also, the acknowledged spiritual masters in church history, such as Francis of Assisi and Theresa of Avila, would have recoiled at the idea of such spiritual elitism.
+There are some who claim that special gifts are only for true spiritual masters who have a special relationship with God that is greater than ordinary Christians.
+Yet, when Paul wrote to the Corinthians, he wrote to a divided community which had a long way to go with their belief.
+But they had tongues and prophecy, and other extraordinary and ordinary surprises.
+The spiritual masters of church history, such as Francis of Assisi and Theresa of Avila, would have rejected such spiritual elitism.
 They worked wonders, but did not think it strange that others would too, if God wanted them to.
-And, modern history has ample examples of the disaster that happens when people start following someone who seems to be closer to God than they could ever themselves be.
-God does not play the 'better than' game; all sorts of things are given to all sorts of people.
+History overflows with examples of what happens when people follow someone who seems to be closer to God than they think they could be.
+It becomes an unholy disaster.
+God does not play the 'better than' game.
+The Spirit gives all sorts of things to all sorts of people, as needed.